HaeChan-Jeon/Problem-Solving/README.md

 # Soft Skills

-"problem-solving" repository is a collection of writings composed to cultivate problem-solving skills.
+The "problem-solving" repository is a collection of writings composed to cultivate problem-solving skills.

 ***